 Find below a selection of datasets maintained by us.
 All data is only for research purposes, unless stated differently.
 Please make sure to reference the authors properly when using the data.

-The dataset, named DAVIS (Densely Annotated VIdeo Segmentation), consists of fifty high quality, Full HD video sequences, spanning multiple occurrences of common video object segmentation challenges such as occlusions, motion-blur and appearance changes.
-Each video is accompanied by densely annotated, pixel-accurate and per-frame ground truth segmentation.Information, download and evaluation code of DAVIS
+The dataset, named DAVIS 2016 (Densely Annotated VIdeo Segmentation), consists of fifty high quality, Full HD video sequences, spanning multiple occurrences of common video object segmentation challenges such as occlusions, motion-blur and appearance changes.
+Each video is accompanied by densely annotated, pixel-accurate and per-frame ground truth segmentation of a single object.Information, download and evaluation code of DAVIS 2016

 IMDB-WIKI – 500k+ face images with age and gender labels